Getting rid of cockroaches involves multiple steps, from baiting to exclusionary measures.

 5. Eliminate Standing Water

 Keep an eye out for leaking pipes, damp basements, or even your pet’s water bowl.
-Anywhere they can find water, cockroaches will swarm.
-So, be wary of any area in your home that may have any water source including humidifiers, sinks, refrigerators, and bathtubs as well.
+Anywhere there is water, cockroaches will swarm.

-6. Try Store Bought Baits
+6. Try Store-Bought Baits

 Baits and traps work by transferring a harmful chemical that disrupts a cockroach’s nervous system.
 Through mutual contact, the chemical will spread to the rest of the colony, providing relief for any infestation.